-William Lewis Moody, Jr., who moved his family to this house in the autumn of 1900, was born in Fairfield, Texas in 1865 and brought to Galveston by his parents the following year.
-Educated in Virginia, Germany, and Texas, he joined his father, Colonel William Lewis Moody, in the family firm at the age of twenty-one.
+William Lewis Moody, Jr., who moved his family to this house in the autumn of 1900, was born in Fairfield, Texas, in 1865 and was brought to Galveston by his parents the following year.
+Educated in Virginia, Germany, and Texas, he joined his father, William with his investment in the American National Insurance Company.
+In 1920 he established the American Printing Company, and in 1923 and 1925 he bought the Galveston News and the Galveston Tribune, respectively.
+In 1927 he formed the National Hotel Corporation.
+Mr. Moody also owned a number of ranches and farms in Texas, Oklahoma, West Virginia, and Mexico.

+Lewis Moody, Sr., in the family firm at the age of twenty-one.
 The Moodys' business activities focused on cotton brokerage and banking.
 Under the younger Moody, banking was strengthened, and in 1916 the company was divided into W.L.
 Moody and Company Bankers, Unincorporated, and W.L.
 Moody Cotton Company.
 W.L.
 Moody, Jr., became president of these enterprises upon his father's death in 1920.